Danish company Novo Nordisk is upgrading the insulin production plant at its facility in Chartres, France.

 The second phase of the expansion is being managed by Technip and Novo Nordisk Engineering in a joint effort and will include the installation and validation of a new filling line for Penfill and two new assembly and packaging lines.
 The filling line, scheduled to be commissioned in 2011, will expand the plant’s capacity significantly.

 Further insulin production plant products

-Novo Nordisk has a number of products in development which the plant will be able to produce.
-These include the NovoMix range of pre-mixed insulin analogues and Novo Rapid, for which the company has obtained European marketing approval as a diabetes treatment.
-Novo Rapid is an extremely fast-acting drug, and thus allows users much greater freedom.
+The plant will be able to produce future Novo Nordisk’s products that are currently in development, including the NovoMix range of pre-mixed insulin analogues and Novo Rapid.
+The company has obtained European marketing approval for these products as diabetes treatments.
+Novo Rapid is a fast-acting drug, which allows users greater freedom.